Modern slavery and human trafficking statement

 Responsibility for Ascenti's anti-slavery initiatives is as follows:

-- Risk assessment, Due diligence and Training: Head of Quality
+- Risk assessment, due diligence and training: Chief Governance & Quality Officer

 - Whistleblowing policy: Ascenti encourages all its staff, clients and other business partners to report any concerns related to the direct activities, or the supply chains of, Ascenti.
 This includes any circumstances that may give rise to an enhanced risk of slavery or human trafficking.
-Ascenti's whistleblowing procedure is designed to make it easy for staff to make disclosures, without fear of retaliation.
-Employees, clients or others who have concerns can complete our confidential disclosure form.
+Ascenti's whistleblowing procedure is designed to make it easy for staff to make disclosures, without fear of retaliation and therefore includes an anonymous hotline and online reporting service via Safecall.
+Employees, clients or others who have concerns can complete our confidential disclosure form or make a report with Safecall.

-- Employee code of conduct: Ascenti’s code makes clear to employees the actions and behaviour expected of them when representing Ascenti.
+- Behaviour at work policy: Ascenti’s policy makes clear to employees the actions and behaviour expected of them when representing Ascenti.
 Ascenti strives to maintain the highest standards of employee conduct and ethical behaviour when operating abroad and managing its supply chain.

 - Quality Management System: The Quality Policy sets out Ascenti’s commitment to high quality practices, including a collaborative partnership approach to working with our key suppliers.
 Our commitment to this approach allows us to have confidence in our suppliers’ commitment to preventing slavery and human trafficking in their operations, and those of their suppliers.